Numerico/trader/README.md

 traffic
 =======

-php torrent server
+wordpress plugin - torrent tracker

 credits to http://wordpress.org/extend/plugins/wp-trader/
 (no license specified)

-uploading it here to hack it to my needs
+uploading it here to hack it to my own needs